dominicrico/dbconvert/README.md

 ## Usage

 To run DB Convert you need at least to configure the `toHost` and the `fromHost`.
 This can be done in a `config.json` in the directory you want to run DB Convert or you insert the path to the file in the `--config` argument.
 If you want to remap your tables/collections or columns/fields you need a `mapping.js` with all the mapping information.
+Same thing for relations.
 Examples of the files can be found in the [example folder](https://github.com/dominicrico/db-convert/tree/master/example).

 #### Convert
 ```